 How to stand out in a crowded inbox?

 For anyone new to the sales marketing fold, email automation is different from newsletters and one-off campaigns that you usually send to a whole list of subscribers in one go—an automatic email campaign is designed to automatically send to a particular person when they meet a certain "trigger".
 This could take the form of a welcome email when someone subscribes to receive updates from a brand or a brand reaching out to gather feedback after a recent interaction either online or in person.
 Check out this post from Fluxe Digital Marketing if you need help with creating your automated email sequence.
+Don't forget the basics such as checking SPF records to ensure high email deliverability.

 Did you know, according to Forbes, it can cost five times more to attract a new customer, than it does to retain an existing one—it stands to reason then, you clearly want to nurture the customers you already have!
 And if we’ve learned anything by now, it’s that communication is what makes for a good relationship—ergo, email communication—not too little, and not too much!
-Having a email template can be of great benefit and help you boost your sales.
+Having an email template can be of great benefit and help you boost your sales.
 Read on as we explore the perfect recipe to make your sales email sing!

 3 ways to make your sales emails stand out